 | Best Use Case | Vision AI | Prototyping | Low-power IoT |

-🚀 Step 6: Deploy and Update
+๐ Step 6: Deploy and Update

-"The best Edge AI systems are not static — they evolve with data."
+"The best Edge AI systems are not static they evolve with data."

 Key Challenges in Edge AI

-Battery-powered devices can't handle heavy inference.
+- Energy Constraints: Battery-powered devices can't handle heavy inference.
+Solution: Use event-triggered AI.

-Keeping thousands of devices synchronized is hard.
+- Model Updates: Keeping thousands of devices synced is hard.
+Solution: Use OTA updates.

 Real-World Edge AI Applications